-Section A: Linux kernel style based coding
+Section A: Linux kernel style based coding for C programs

-Coding style is based on Linux Kernel coding style.
-The following excerpts in this section are mostly taken as is from an article written by Greg Kroah-Hartman titled, "Documentation/Coding Style and Beyond" (available on Internet and on the ICP website) and http://pantransit.reptiles.org/prog/CodingStyle.html.
+Coding style for C is based on Linux Kernel coding style.
+The following excerpts in this section are mostly taken as is from articles written by Greg Kroah-Hartman on Linux coding style.
 It is required that the relevant parts of the articles are clearly understood.
 Given below is the condensed set of rules: